 In the last two lines, the sonnet usually also has a change in meaning or "twist" ending.

-2. Sonnet in Romeo and Juliet: the Lovers' First Kiss
+The Second Sonnet in Romeo and Juliet: The Lovers' First Kiss

 The Dialogue of Romeo and Juliet's First Kiss Is a Sonnet